helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ![command-palette]

-Besides just commands, it supports several modes, which are triggered by typing a certain symbol.
+Besides just commands, it supports special modes, triggered by typing a certain symbol.
 This symbol also acts as a hotkey to show the command palette in that mode:

 * `/` is for the project list,
+* `:` is for moving selected notes into another track (target tracks are ordered "closest first"),
 * `@` is for the timeline events list + tracks list,
 * `!` is for the chord compiler, which deserves a separate description: